Updated 3.23.26

 Hi!
 I'm David.

-This website is a collection of artifacts to supplement my application for the Responsible Scaling Policy Program Manager next role at Anthropic.
+This website is a collection of artifacts to supplement my upcoming application for the Analyst, The Anthropic Institute role at Anthropic.

 But first, an introduction from a mutual acquaintance.